VEXPA: Validated EXPonential Analysis through regular sub-sampling: Numerical illustration

 \section{Numerical illustration}

 At this moment we introduce the acronym VEXPA for the new procedure that validates an exponential analysis carried out by a Prony-like method applied to each of the decimated signals.
-In order to see the proposed method at work, we present the results of two experiments, with the main aim to illustrate the extra features listed in Section 4, which can now be added to whatever Prony-like method used for each separate decimated analysis.
-For our experiments we use ESPRIT as the method of choice to compute the aliased results ${_u\lambda}_{i,k}$ modelling the data $\Phi_k$ and to compute the recovery values ${^s\lambda}_{i,k}$ modelling the ${^{ms}\alpha}_{i,k}$.
-We then compare the VEXPA results to those of the stand-alone ESPRIT method.
+In order to see the proposed method at work, we present the results of two experiments, with the main aim to illustrate the extra features listed in Section 4, which can now be added to whatever underlying Prony-like method used for each separate decimated analysis.
+For our experiments we use MP as the underlying method of choice to compute the aliased results ${_u\lambda}_{i,k}$ modelling the data $\Phi_k$ and to compute the recovery values ${^s\lambda}_{i,k}$ modelling the ${^{ms}\alpha}_{i,k}$.
+We then compare the VEXPA results to those of either the stand-alone MP method or another popular Prony-like alternative \cite{St.Yi.ea:sta:94} and the atomic norm minimisation (ANM) \cite{fastANM}.

+All experiments are reproducible by downloading the matlab code and data used in 5.1 and 5.2 from {\tt cma.uantwerpen.be/publications}.